gimelbrantlab/magic/README.md

 *-d, --drop_percent*:
     bottom baseline enrichment percentile of genes to drop, as a decimal [default 0.01]

+*-a, --drop_absolute*:
+    bottom baseline enrichment raw mean of genes to drop [default 1.0]

 *-c, --no_clean_intermediate*:
     disable automatic removal of intermediate output files